In the Beginning was Football

 And the League brought forth the Super Bowl.

-Around the world millions upon millions of gentiles and philistines tuned into the Game to End All Games to watch commercials; as the gluttonous consumed deep-fried everything, and drank themselves into oblivion.
+So around the world hoards of gentiles and philistines tuned into the Game to End All Games to watch commercials, gluttonously consume deep-fried everything, and drink themselves into oblivion.

 “It is finished.”

-The game was now perfect.
-But no longer shall it be called football…
+The game was now complete.
+But shall no longer be called football:

 “Behold, the NFL!”